-Meat consumption is becoming increasingly unsustainable in the West—and in the rest of the world too.
-Unsustainable for our health, for that of the planet on which we live, for the living conditions of farmers and the billions of animals who are bred and slaughtered every year to meet the growing demands of the market.
+Meat production and consumption are becoming increasingly unsustainable for the climate and the planet on which we live, for our health and for the living conditions of billions of animals who are bred without animal welfare to meet the growing demand of the market.

-We have said it many times, but for the past few years we have been shouting it more and more loudly: If, as predicted, global consumption doubles from now to 2050, growing from 250 million tons of meat consumed annually to 500 million, in one way or another the system will collapse.
+If, as FAO predicted, global consumption doubles from now to 2050, growing from 250 million tons of meat consumed annually to 500 million, in one way or another the system will collapse.

 Slow Meat: Eat less meat, of better quality.